lyu-ai/agentok/website/docs/tutorials/search-n-write/article.md

 In this tutorial, we will learn how to use GroupChat and Functions to build an agent can search online news and write articles for you.

+This tutorial is available as a FlowGen template [Search and Write](https://flowgen.app/gallery/udaciyj0xp325ye).
+You can chat with it directly, or fork it to modify the flow.

 ## Prerequisites

 FlowGen.
 You can experiment with FlowGen [online](https://flowgen.app) or [run it on your local machine](https://docs.flowgen.app/docs/getting-started).